coderadG/CSoT-Full-Stack-/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements and bug fixes.
+Feel free to open issues or submit pull requests.

 ## License